TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 Driven by the need for rapid analysis and experimental planning in control rooms, this work draws inspiration from the present-day requirements of quick turnaround between shots.
 The NUBEAM model has undergone modifications to leverage the power of GPU architecture, thereby accelerating the simulation of fast ion population deposition, orbiting, and slowing down in tokamak plasmas~\cite{gorelenkova23}.
 The newly developed model has been rigorously tested on two supercomputers, Traverse at PPPL and Perlmutter at NERSC, which utilize NVIDIA V100 SXM2 GPUs and NVIDIA A100 GPUs, respectively.

-The optimization of NUBEAM for GPU architectures has been a multi-step process involving significant restructuring of the code to improving the parallel processing.
-Initially, OpenMP was added to OpenMPI with the expectation that using shared memory would improve code performance without requiring changes to the hardware architecture.
-This restructuring involved total reorganization of time and particle loops to allow parallelization and analysis and definition of over 2000 global variables as thread-private to facilitate parallel processing.
-For the NUBEAM model, it was found that OpenMPI outperformed OpenMP for NUBEAM due to both MPI processes and OpenMP threads competing for the same CPU resources, leading to inefficiencies.
+\mc{The optimization of NUBEAM for GPU architectures has been a multi-step process involving significant code restructuring to improve parallel processing.
+Initially, OpenMP was introduced alongside MPI with the expectation that utilizing shared memory would enhance performance without requiring hardware modifications.
+This restructuring involved a complete reorganization of time and particle loops to enable parallel execution, along with analyzing and defining large number of global variables as thread-private to take advantage of threading.
+However, it was found that OpenMP introduced load-balancing challenges, particularly in cases where only a small number of Monte Carlo particles were involved in certain processes, such as secondary fast-ion species.
+In contrast, MPI provided better scalability for such cases by distributing work across processes more effectively.}

+\mc{The transition to GPU computing required a separate effort to restructure the code for efficient offloading to GPUs, rather than simply reverting to MPI.
+This redesign was necessary to fully leverage GPU parallelism and improve overall computational performance.}

-Building on the modifications made for OpenMP, OpenACC was integrated with OpenMPI to take advantage of the power of GPU architectures.
-This involved revising the logic for Monte Carlo (MC) markers from orbiting due to losses, thermalization, and recycling, implementing a switch from GPU to CPU calculations, when the number of MC markers falls below a threshold, replacing the Random Number Generator (RNG), and removing legacy Fortran code not supported by OpenACC, with CUDA libraries to enhance performance.
+Building on the modifications made for OpenMP, OpenACC was integrated with MPI to take advantage of the power of GPU architectures.
+This involved revising the logic for Monte Carlo (MC) markers from orbiting due to losses, thermalization, \mc{neutralization} and recycling, implementing a switch from GPU to CPU calculations, when the number of MC markers falls below a threshold, replacing the Random Number Generator (RNG), and removing legacy Fortran code not supported by OpenACC, with CUDA libraries to enhance performance.

 These efforts culminated in a significant reduction in runtime for simulations.
 For instance, the simulation of the DIII-D Super-H discharge for 200 ms using NUBEAM with 160K MC particles demonstrated a substantial speedup.
-The results show a notable performance improvement of approximately 10 times on Traverse, utilizing four GPUs and 32 MPI processes for a NUBEAM simulation with 100K Monte Carlo particles.
+The results show a notable performance improvement of approximately 10 times on Traverse, utilizing four GPUs and 32 MPI processes for a NUBEAM simulation with 1\mc{6}0K Monte Carlo particles.
 Moreover, Perlmutter exhibited even better performance, achieving a speedup of approximately 20 times.